Particle MCMC with Poisson Resampling: Parallelization and Continuous Time Models: Abstract

 \section{Abstract}

 We introduce a new version of particle filter in which the number of ``children'' of a particle at a given time has a Poisson distribution.
 As a result, the number of particles is random and varies with time.
-An advantage of this scheme is that decendants of different particles can evolve independently.
+An advantage of this scheme is that descendants of different particles can evolve independently.
 It makes easy to parallelize computations.
-We also show that the basic techniques of particle MCMC, namely particle independent Metropolis-Hastings, particle Gibbs Sampler and its version with backward sampling of ancestors, work under our Poisson resampling scheme.
-We prove that versions of these algorithms, suitably modified to our setup, preserve the target distribution on the space of trajectories of hidden Markov process.
+Moreover, particle filter with Poisson resampling is readily adapted to the case when a hidden process is a continuous time, piecewise deterministic semi-Markov process.
+We show that the basic techniques of particle MCMC, namely particle independent Metropolis-Hastings, particle Gibbs Sampler and its version with ancestor sampling, work under our Poisson resampling scheme.
+Our version of particle Gibbs Sampler is uniformly ergodic under the same assumptions as its standard counterpart.
+We present simulation results which indicate that our algorithms can compete with the existing methods.